Monte Carlo simulations of relativistic shock breakout from a stellar wind: THE SPECTRUM OF ESCAPING RADIATION

 This high-energy excess is a characteristic feature of relativistic shocks, where a significant fraction of energy is dissipated at the subshock as $f_{esc}$ increases.
 This stands in contrast to the sub-relativistic ($\beta_u = 0.1$ and $0.25$) and mildly relativistic shocks ($\beta_u = 0.5$) explored in ILN20b, where no deviation from the exponential cutoff is observed.
 The absence (for $\beta_u = 0.1$ and $0.25$ up to $f_{esc} \sim 70\%$) or relative weakness (for $\beta_u = 0.5$ up to $f_{esc} \sim 45\%$) of a subshock prevents the emergence of such an excess.
 It should be noted that the excess observed in the present simulations has not yet reached its maximum and is expected to become more pronounced as $f_{esc}$ increases further.
 This is due to the anticipated continuous strengthening of the subshock with increasing $f_{esc}$, along with a reduction in $\gamma-\gamma$ attenuation caused by the decreasing optical depth upstream of the subshock.

 Regarding $\gamma-\gamma$ attenuation, we note that high-energy photons ($h\nu > E_p$) undergo significant absorption before reaching the upstream boundary.
 For instance, in the simulation with $\Gamma_u = 10$ and $f_{esc} = 41\%$, the energy flux of counterstreaming photons at $h\nu \approx 10~{\rm MeV}$ at the escaping boundary ($\tau_{*} = \tau_{u} = 4 \times 10^{-2}$) decreases by approximately a factor of 10 compared to that at the immediate post-subshock ($\tau_{*} = 0$).
-It is worth noting that, as will be discussed in Section \ref{sec:comparison}, this $\gamma-\gamma$ attenuation of high-energy photons is not only crucial for shaping the resulting spectrum but also a dominant factor in the deceleration process of finite shocks with $\Gamma_u = 6$ and $10$, particularly when $f_{esc}$ is large.
+It is worth noting that, as will be discussed in Section~\ref{sec:comparison}, this $\gamma-\gamma$ attenuation of high-energy photons is not only crucial for shaping the resulting spectrum but also a dominant factor in the deceleration process of finite shocks with $\Gamma_u = 3.5$, $6$ and $10$, particularly when $f_{esc}$ is large.
+Additionally, particle acceleration at the subshock—--omitted in our present simulations—--may influence the high-energy end of the spectrum.
+We briefly address this point in Section~\ref{sec:paracc}.

-Additionally, particle acceleration at the subshock, which is not included in our current simulation, may have a non-negligible impact on the high-energy part of the spectrum.
-Specifically, pairs accelerated via shock acceleration could potentially introduce a non-thermal power-law extension in the resulting spectrum.
-We plan to investigate this aspect in future work.

 To summarize, our results indicate that while the spectral peak remains stable at $E_p \approx 300 - 600~{\rm keV}$ in relativistic shocks, spectral distortions from the thermal-like spectrum, i.e., Wien spectrum, become more pronounced as the escape fraction increases.
 This suggests that as the breakout progresses, the spectrum broadens both below and above $E_p$.